 Additionally, there may be a number of potential ways to save money on costly prescription drugs.
 Depending on the condition you have, some prescription drugs can cost up to thousands of dollars per year to fill.
 Consider the following strategies to help control drug costs:

 - Use a generic drug.
-Insurance plans often charge a higher price for name brand drugs than for generic drugs.
-You should review the list of available generic drug options with your doctor to see if there could be a safe, effective, and lower-cost alternative to any name brand drugs now being used.
+Insurance plans often charge a higher price for name-brand drugs than for generic drugs.
+You should review the list of available generic drug options with your doctor to see whether there could be a safe, effective, and lower-cost alternative to any name-brand drugs you are currently using.
 But also check with your insurance company which generics are covered before asking your doctor to renew a prescription, as the plan's list of approved generics can change over time without a doctor's knowledge.

 - Get a 90-day vs. 30-day supply of medications.
 Longer supplies often have a modest discount.
 Also, look into preventive vs. nonpreventive drugs.
 If a drug is classified as preventive, it is often much less expensive than a nonpreventive drug.

 - Double-check prices.
 Don't assume that a health plan's prescription drug distributor offers the best price.
-Other distributors may offer a better price for the exact same drug.
+Other distributors may offer a better price for the identical drug.
 You should also check the price of your prescriptions at local retail drug stores.

 5. Be creative: Think outside the U.S. box.